ShivankK26/Router-Academy-Courses/src/content/docs/Building on Router Chain/module 2.md

 cargo install cargo-run-script
 ```

-- Lastly, We'll be needing Docker for Optimizing the Rust Smart Contracts and Deploying it to Router Chain.
+- Lastly, We'll be needing Docker to Optimize the Production Code and make the Binary Size of Compiled CosmWasm Contracts as Small as Possible, we use Rust-Optimizer, which uses Docker to work.
 To Install it, first Install [HomeBrew](https://brew.sh/) and then Run -

 ```bash
 brew install --cask docker